FRK65/Code_Concepts/JAVA/ concepts_with_Demo/input_Output/BufferedReader_Class.md

 ## ✅ Step 1: Setup

-To use `BufferedReader`, you need to import and set it up like this:
+To use `BufferedReader`, you need to import and set it up like this and very IMP add **"throws IOException"** in method signature.

 ```java
 import java.io.BufferedReader;